 It's a glorious day in Mission Texas.
 We have had the air conditioning off, and the day has been lovely.
 Iim recovering from some kind of bug.
 The day has been spent reconnecting with more friends, by phone and by e-mail.
 Marg and I talked for almost two hours.
-You all seem to really enjoy seeing bits and pieces of my life down here.
+You all seem to really enjoy seeing bits

 The covered porch on the left is surrounded by lattice.
 That is making a fabulous studio.
 In the front of the trailer is an orange with fuschia hibiscus, a crocus (the red, maroon, goldish leaved bush) under the front windows), and a huge gardenia bush on the right.